Willie Fritz

-Willie Fritz (born April 2, 1960) is an American football coach and former player.
-He is the head football coach at Tulane.
-Fritz served as the head football coach at University of Central Missouri from 1997 to 2009, Sam Houston State University from 2010 to 2013, and Georgia Southern University from 2014 to 2015.
+Willie Fritz (born April 2, 1960) is an American college football coach and former player.
+He is the head football coach at the University of Houston.
+Fritz served as the head football coach at University of Central Missouri from 1997 to 2009, Sam Houston State University from 2010 to 2013, Georgia Southern University from 2014 to 2015, and Tulane University from 2016 to 2023.
 From 1993 to 1996, he was the head football coach at Blinn College, a junior college in Brenham, Texas, where he led his teams to consecutive NJCAA National Football Championships, in 1995 and 1996.

 Playing career

 Born in Shawnee Mission, Kansas, Fritz played college football at Pittsburg State University, where he was a defensive back for the Gorillas.
+He also played for the basketball team as a point guard.